egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 ## Engagement meaning can be expressed using different categories of lexical and grammatical resources

 Meanings of engagement (stance-taking) are realized through a range of lexical and grammatical resources.
-Typical grammatical structures include:
+These are the focus of [the later chapter](4_Part3_tag_spans.md), but typical grammatical structures include:
 - Modal auxiliaries (e.g., `can`, `may`, `must`)
 - Stance adverbs (e.g., `obviously`, `naturally`, `probably`)
 - Adverbial phrases (e.g., `according to X`,  `in my view`)